matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 events and I know I can trust them 100 percent.
 That's another unique aspect of my group here in Hamburg – it can function perfectly even without me!

-<strong>Anne:</strong> For a long time you organised the cubes of truth in
-Hamburg on behalf of Anonymous For The Voiceless - with great success.
+**Anne:** For a long time you organised the cubes of truth in Hamburg on behalf of Anonymous For The Voiceless - with great success.
 Recently, the Cubes of truth in Hamburg are taking place under a different name.
 You also founded the new group "Active Vegans Hamburg”.
 When (and why) did you decide to do so?

-<strong>Inbar:</strong> This story is so long - I can write a book about it,
-it's also very boring so maybe I'll better not write about it!
+**Inbar:** This story is so long - I can write a book about it, it's also very boring so maybe I'll better not write about it!

 Anonymous For The Voiceless was my home for a long time.
 I started Anonymous For The Voiceless Hamburg in winter 2017 and created one of the most successful,